$100 Find Cheap Flights from New York John F Kennedy Airport to British Columbia

 The average price of all round-trip flights from New York John F Kennedy Intl Airport to British Columbia clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to British Columbia on a Wednesday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Thursday is the most expensive day to fly from New York John F Kennedy Airport to British Columbia.
-For your return ticket, we recommend flying on a Monday and avoiding Saturdays for the best deals.
+On the other hand, Friday is the most expensive day to fly from New York John F Kennedy Airport to British Columbia.
+For your return ticket, we recommend flying on a Monday and avoiding Sundays for the best deals.

 How far in advance should I book a flight from New York John F Kennedy Intl Airport to British Columbia?